H3X-007/CTF/README.md

-# Welcome to my CTF and Room Writeups Repository!
+# Welcome to my CTF Writeups Repository!

 This repository contains my writeups for various CTF competitions and rooms on platforms like TryHackMe and HackTheBox.
 I hope these writeups can be helpful for others who are learning and practicing cybersecurity.
 CTF Writeups